openshift/ci-docs/content/en/docs/how-tos/external-images.md

 `registry.ci.openshift.org/ci/ci-tools-build-root:1.21` as `quay.io/openshift/ci:ci_ci-tools-build-root_1.21`.
 The target of the mapping
 `supplementalCIImages` is of the form `namespace/name:tag` and the source is specified either by `image` or a reference of an `imagestreamtag` on `app.ci`.
 The latter kind of source is useful when the source image is on `app.ci`, e.g., the output of a `buildConfig`.
 It takes a couple of hours to complete the mirroring after the change on the configuration file is merged.
-Once the target image lands on QCI, it can be referred in ci-operator's config file such as the following:
+Once the target image lands on QCI, it can be referenced in ci-operator's config file as follows:

 {{< highlight yaml >}}
 base_images: